-We offer various qualified employee benefit plans to our employees, including our PEO employees.
-These qualified employee benefit plans include the 401(k) plan, a cafeteria plan under Section 125 of the Code, a group health plan, a group life insurance plan and group disability insurance plan.
-Generally, qualified employee benefit plans are subject to provisions of both the Code and the Employee Retirement Income Security Act of 1974 ("ERISA").
-In order to qualify for favorable tax treatment under the Code, qualified plans must be established and maintained by an employer for the exclusive benefit of our employees.
+We offer various qualified employee benefit plans to our employees, including employees of our PEO clients who so elect.
+These qualified employee benefit plans include our 401(k) plan, a cafeteria plan under Section 125 of the Internal Revenue Code, and group health, life insurance and disability insurance plans.
+Generally, qualified employee benefit plans are subject to provisions of both the Internal Revenue Code and the Employee Retirement Income Security Act of 1974 ("ERISA").
+In order to qualify for favorable tax treatment under the Internal Revenue Code, qualified plans must be established and maintained by an employer for the exclusive benefit of its employees.